ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 1. __Row Data:__ The data to be displayed.
 2. __Column Definition:__ Defines & controls grid columns.
-3. __Container:__ A div that the grid and defines it's theme & dimensions.
+3. __Container:__ A div that contains the grid and defines it's theme & dimensions.
 4. __Grid Component:__ The `AgGridReact` component with __Row Data__ and __Column Definition__ props.

 <grid-example title='Basic Example' name='basic-example' type='mixed' options='{ "exampleHeight": 220 }'></grid-example>